Shōya Chiba

+Shōya Chiba (千葉 翔也, Chiba Shōya) is a Japanese actor and singer.
+His notable roles include Kiyotaka Ayanokōji in Classroom of the Elite, Shinei Nouzen in 86, Kou Minamoto in Toilet-Bound Hanako-kun, Akihiko Nirei in Wind Breaker, and Taiki Inomata in Blue Box.

 Biography

-He started as a child actor at Sanno Production.
-In April 2014, he joined Sigma Seven E and he remained for six years until he was transferred to its main division on July 1, 2020.
-He was announced as a part of Kiramune's unit SparQlew on November 19, 2017.
-On August 18, 2021, it was announced Chiba tested positive for COVID-19.
-On January 1, 2023, he announced that he has left Sigma Seven and is now joining the agency Toy's Factory.
+Chiba started as a child actor at Sanno Production.
+In April 2014, he joined Sigma Seven E where he remained for six years until he was transferred to its main division on July 1, 2020.
+He was announced as a part of the Kiramune unit SparQlew on November 19, 2017.
+On August 18, 2021, he was tested positive for COVID-19.
+On January 1, 2023, he announced that he had left Sigma Seven and has joined Toy's Factory.
+On October 21, 2023, it was announced that Chiba was cast for the voice of Akihiko Nirei in Wind Breaker.

+Chiba debuted as a singer in January 2024 under King Amusement Creative with his first EP, "Blessing".
+His first album, Streak, was released in July 2025.